GSto/digital-garden/notes/thought exercises.md

 ## Developing a Product Idea? - Write Your Marketing Material
 - Write the ideal amazon review for your idea
 - Write a landing page for your idea. think about pains, dreams, fixes, objections.

+## Getting to Know Yourself - From Running on Empty No More
+- What do you want?
+- What are you passionate about?
+- What do you like and what do you dislike, and why?
+- Who do you like and who do you dislike, and why?
+- What are your strengths and weaknesses?
+- What adjectives would you use to describe yourself?
+- How do others perceive you?
+- What activities do you enjoy the most?